hgzimmerman/rocket-file-cache/README.md

 # Notes
-If you have any feature requests or notice any bugs, please open an Issue.
+If you have any feature requests, notice any bugs, or if anything in the documentation is unclear, please open an Issue and I will respond ASAP.

-I am rapidly developing this crate.
-I am changing the public interface on a regular basis.
-You should expect a few breaking changes before this reaches a 1.0.0 release.
+Development on this crate has slowed, but you should expect a couple more breaking changes before this reaches a 1.0.0 release.
 You can keep up to date with these changes with the [changelog](CHANGELOG.md).

 # Alternatives